Building From Source

 Overview

-Building wx.NET is a two-step process:
+Building wx.NET is a four-step process:

-2. Configure and compile wx.NET
+4. Configure and compile wx.NET.

 All of this can get a bit tedious if done by hand, especially since both wxWidgets and wx.NET are fairly configurable and have multiple build steps themselves.